 This Decathlon Whey Protein Bar Chocolate & Nuts is not bad cheap protein bar.
 It smells lovely, it tastes pretty good and it has pretty OK macros.
 And for a price of £1.25 per bar, it’s pretty hard to expect anything more.
 Therefore, it’s not a bad choice if you’re on a budget, but you need a good-tasting and rich in protein bar.

 Will I ever go back to this Decathlon protein bar?
-I’m not sure about that.
+I’m not sure about that (that and that from the same range, too).
 It has some advantages for sure (including its low price), but there may be some better options to choose from.